-By the end of the discussion, learners will be able to:
+By the end of the discussion, participants will be able to:

-- 1. Describe the rates of poverty in Alabama across different groups and contexts such as education, employment, and food security. - 2.
+- 1. Describe the rates of poverty in Alabama across different groups and discuss measures related to food security, education, employment, and health insurance. - 2.
 Interpret how the data about poverty in Alabama translates into real-world living conditions for people and communities. - 3.
 Identify through critical reflection the influence of personal biases and values toward those living in poverty.